-The inflation hedging instruments contracted in the year 2017, recorded a cumulative nominal as of December 31, 2017 of 18,500 thousand euros for each of the three years covered until 2019.
-Through these contracts valid until 2019, the Group is guaranteed a maximum salary increase in certain costs related to salaries that will be between 0.85% and 0.955%.
+The inflation hedging instruments contracted in the year 2018, recorded a cumulative nominal as of December 31, 2018 of 28,500 thousand euros for the period covered until 2019 and 10,000 thousand euros for 2020.
+Through these contracts, the Group guaranteed a maximum salary increase in certain costs related to the variation of the Spanish consumer price index that will be between 0.85% and 1.75%.

-Energy price hedging instruments have an accumulated nominal of Euros 58,026 thousand at December 31, 2017.
-As a result of these contracts, effective until 2020, the Group estimates that it has hedged approximately 50% of its expected exposure to fluctuations in energy markets over the aforementioned period.
+Energy price hedging instruments have an accumulated nominal of Euros 71,119 thousand at December 31, 2018.
+As a result of these contracts, effective until 2021, the Group estimates that it has hedged approximately 45% of its expected exposure to fluctuations in energy markets over the aforementioned period.